OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/CONTRIBUTING.md

 The `.\build_scripts\win\format.cmd` (for Windows) and `./build_scripts/linux/format` (for Linux) scripts will automatically run `clang-format` on all required files.

-The Windows script requires that either your `clang-format.exe` is in `C:\Program Files\LLVM\bin\clang-format.exe` or the `CLANG_FORMAT_LOC` environment variable is set to the location of the `.exe`.
+The Windows script requires that either your `clang-format.exe` is in `C:\Program Files\LLVM\bin\clang-format.exe` or the `LLVM_LOC` environment variable is set to the LLVM bin directory.

 The Linux script requires that `clang-format` is in your `path`.

 There are `clang-format` plugins for many IDEs, including  [Qt Creator](https://doc.qt.io/qtcreator/creator-beautifier.html) and [Visual Studio](https://marketplace.visualstudio.com/items?itemName=LLVMExtensions.ClangFormat).

 To verify that your patch has been formatted correctly, run `.\build_scripts\win\verify_formatting.cmd` on Windows or `./build_scripts/linux/verify_formatting` on Linux.
 If there are formatting changes needed the script will output a diff showing which changes are needed, otherwise it will output `FORMATTED CORRECTLY.`.
 The verification script requires `python` in the `path` for Linux and Windows.
-On Windows the verification script will either use the `CLANG_FORMAT_LOC` environment variable or the default location.
+On Windows the verification script will either use the `LLVM_LOC` environment variable or the default location.

 <a name="style"></a>
 ### Style guide